 I view school as primarily a social event.

 Thanks for taking the self-assessment questionnaire.
 How many boxes did you check?
-If you have checked more than three boxes, it is very likely you would benefit from ExCEL counseling or a workshop.
+If you have checked more than three boxes, it is very likely you would benefit from ExCEL counseling or the RAISE Your GPA class.
 Don't be afraid to ask for help.

 RAISE your GPA